 There are several excellent bass fishing locations in Central Florida, and conditions are constantly changing, making certain ones better at specific times year after year.

 Butler Chain of Lakes

 Johns Lake in North Park, located northwest of Orlando, Florida, used to be well-known for producing largemouths over ten points and was rated in the top 10 lakes in Florida.
-Recently, Johns lake has gone through some low water conditions, but it remains producing consistently well.
+Recently, Johns Lake has gone through some low water conditions, but it remains to produce consistently well.

 Clermont Chain of Lakes